Welcome to Dongmakgol: Plot

-In September 1950, during the Korean War, a U.S. Navy pilot named Neil Smith (Steve Taschler) is caught in a mysterious storm of butterflies and crash-lands his plane in a remote and mountainous part of Korea.
+In September 1950, during the Korean War, U.S. Navy pilot Neil Smith (Steve Taschler) is caught in a mysterious storm of butterflies and crash-lands his plane in a remote and mountainous part of Korea.
 He is found by villagers from the nearby mountain village of Dongmakgol, who nurse him back to health.
-Dongmakgol is cut off from the outside world – its inhabitants have no knowledge of modern technology and are blissfully unaware of the massive conflict raging across Korea.
-Smith hands a Korean-English primer to Teacher Kim (Jo Deok-hyeon), the village scholar, in an effort to communicate, but Mr Kim effectively gives up when Smith begins a barrage of complaints after being asked in English, "How are you?" as an introductory greeting.
+Dongmakgol is cut off from the outside world and its inhabitants have no knowledge of modern technology or of the massive conflict raging around them.

-Meanwhile, not far from the village, a platoon of North Korean soldiers is ambushed by a South Korean unit, and the ensuing skirmish leaves most of the North Koreans dead.
-The surviving North Korean soldiers manage to escape through a mountain passage.
-The North Korean soldiers, Rhee Soo-hwa (Jung Jae-young), Jang Young-hee (Im Ha-ryong), and Seo Taek-gi (Ryu Deok-hwan) are found by an absent-minded girl from Dongmakgol, named Yeo-il (Kang Hye-jung).
-She leads them to the village where, to the North Koreans' alarm, they find two South Korean soldiers, Pyo Hyun-chul (Shin Ha-kyun) and Moon Sang-sang (Seo Jae-kyung).
-The South Korean soldiers, both of whom had deserted their units and escaped into the mountains, had also been led to Dongmakgol by another villager.
+Meanwhile, a nearby platoon of North Korean soldiers is ambushed by a South Korean unit, leaving most of the North Koreans dead.
+Three surviving North Korean soldiers — Rhee Soo-hwa (Jung Jae-young), Jang Young-hee (Im Ha-ryong), and Seo Taek-gi (Ryu Deok-hwan) — manage to escape through a mountain passage and are found by Yeo-il (Kang Hye-jung), an absent-minded girl from Dongmakgol.
+Yeo-il leads them to the village where, to the North Koreans' alarm, they find two South Korean soldiers, Pyo Hyun-chul (Shin Ha-kyun) and Moon Sang-sang (Seo Jae-kyung), both of whom had deserted their units and had also been led to Dongmakgol by another villager.

-The unexpected encounter triggers a Mexican standoff that lasts until the next day.
-Initially, the villagers are rounded up between the North and South Koreans, but having no idea what the fuss is about they slowly drift away to go about their own business (despite some of the soldiers' efforts to intimidate them into submission).
-The villagers, who are unfamiliar with the soldiers' weapons, continue to watch on the sidelines and wonder why the two sides are waving "sticks" and "painted potatoes" at each other (which are actually rifles and grenades, respectively).
-In fact, Yeo-il gleefully pulls out the pin from Taek-gi's grenade (mistaking it for a ring), sending the soldiers into further panic.
+The unexpected encounter triggers a Mexican standoff.
+Initially, the villagers are rounded up between the North and South Koreans, but they slowly drift away to go about their own business as the night passes into morning (being largely unaffected or bemused by the soldiers' actions).
+During a bout of rain, Yeo-il gleefully pulls out the pin from a grenade held by Taek-gi (mistaking it for a ring), sending the soldiers into further panic.